 Valorant is a highly competitive first-person shooter that requires time and commitment to succeed.
-Getting to Radiant is no easy task, so here we’ll cover everything you need to know about Valorant ranks – from the initial placement into the Rank Rating, climbing (and falling ) on the leaderboard, and learning what affects your RR.
-Once you familiarize yourself with all the ins and outs of the Valorant rank distribution, you’ll be ready to begin your ascent to Radiant.
+Getting to Radiant – the highest rank in Valorant – is no easy task, so here we’ll cover everything you need to know about Valorant ranks and the Valorant ranking system – from the initial placement into the Rank Rating, climbing (and falling ) on the leaderboard, and learning what affects your RR.
+Once you familiarize yourself with all the ins and outs of the Valorant ranking system, you’ll be ready to begin your ascent to Radiant.

 - Iron 1-3